Loading

 • are referred to Australia by the United Nations High Commissioner for Refugees (UNHCR) for resettlement.

-A CSG comprises five or more adult individuals who support CRISP participants for 12 months from their date of arrival in Australia.
-During this time, CSGs provide wraparound settlement and integration support to CRISP participants.
+A CSG comprises five or more adults who support CRISP participants for 12 months from their date of arrival in Australia.
+During this time, CSGs give broad settlement and integration support to CRISP participants.
 CRISP participants can access the same government services as other humanitarian visa holders, such as Medicare and Centrelink.

 CSGs help CRISP participants with a range of activities, including but not limited to: